YourOnly-One/content/content/p/en-ph/pages/verified.md

 ## Verified by the service

-These are the online services which offered manual verification by submitting legal documents.
+Services with manual verification process.

 {{< table filename="service-verified-signed" class="verified">}}